Franz von Reber

 Franz von Reber (10 November 1834 in Cham, Bavaria – 4 September 1919 in Pöcking) was a German art historian.

-After studying in Munich and Berlin, he went to Rome, and in 1858 established himself as lecturer at the University of Munich, was appointed professor at the Polytechnicum of Munich in 1863 and director of the Royal Gallery in 1875.
+After studying at the Ludwig-Maximilians-Universität München and the Free University of Berlin, he went to Rome, and in 1858 established himself as lecturer at the Ludwig-Maximilians-Universität München, was appointed professor at the Polytechnicum of Munich in 1863 and director of the Royal Gallery in 1875.